friedrichor/TIGER/README.md

 ![demo](figs/system.png)

-It's worth mentioning that our research focuses on open-domain multimodal dialogue response generation.
+**&#8251; Note:** It's worth mentioning that our research focuses on open-domain multimodal dialogue response generation.
 However, the system may not possess perfect instruction-following capabilities.
 Users can treat it as a companion or listener, but using it as a QA system or AI painting generator is not recommended.

 ## Examples